-The number of field staff for this project is estimated as follows: One supervisor plus one archaeologist for one day.
+The number of field staff for this project is estimated as follows: One supervisor plus three archaeologists for three days.

 In charge of day-to-day site work: Ben Holloway/Mark Baister

 Evaluation methodology

 Where appropriate, modern overburden and any topsoil stripping/levelling will be performed using a mechanical excavator equipped with a toothless ditching bucket under the supervision and to the satisfaction of a professional archaeologist.
 If no archaeologically significant deposits are exposed, machine excavation will continue until natural subsoil is reached.